redspider/Basis-pot/README.md

 ### System configuration

-Puppet.
-Chef is the other option but we already have rulesets for puppet so we'll stick with that.
+[Puppet](http://www.puppetlabs.com/).
+[Chef](http://wiki.opscode.com/display/chef/Home) is the other option but we already have rulesets for puppet so we'll stick with that.

 ### System Monitoring

-ServerDensity at this point, possibly with Pingdom for simple uptime presence.
+[ServerDensity](http://www.serverdensity.com/) at this point, possibly with [Pingdom](http://www.pingdom.com/) for simple uptime presence.
 Not a lot of visibility into good alternatives.
+ServerDensity is particularly weak on PostgreSQL monitoring which is a shame, strong on MongoDB though.

 ### System log tracking

-System logs will be fed into Loggly.
-While loggly, papertrail etc are nice, none of them have matured sufficiently to truly build intelligence out of the logs (unlike, say, Splunk, which simply has abysmal licensing).
+System logs will be fed into [Loggly](http://loggly.com/).
+While Loggly, [Papertrail](https://papertrailapp.com/) etc are nice, none of them have matured sufficiently to truly build intelligence out of the logs (unlike, say, [Splunk](http://www.splunk.com/), which simply has abysmal licensing).
 Log analysis at the system level isn't that common at this point however.

 ### Application log tracking